netfrei/forcube/docs/concept/metadata.md

   - Sufficient documentation of data, their origin, units, explanation of terms and cross-linking to standards of definition are recommended and will be assisted by appropriate tools using research feedback from the specific research community.
   - There is a discussion about the advantage of [Structured Data Transformation (SDTL)](https://ddialliance.org/announcement/public-review-structured-data-transformation-language-sdtl) which addresses the issue of data provenance.[^sdtl1] A proposal is under review.

-  # Standards and NFDI4D's *Standards-Companion*
+# NFDI4D *Standards-Companion*

 The proven and widely used services such as Zenodo, reference data, programming languages and ontologies already presuppose a rich set of standards and norms for the data used.
+A computational tools will assist researchs in choosing a suitable set of standards and ontologies.

-Some specific examples of metadata standards, both general and domain specific are:
+Some examples of popular metadata standards, both general and domain specific:

 - Dublin Core - domain agnostic, basic and widely used metadata standard
 - DDI (Data Documentation Initiative) - common standard for social, behavioral and economic sciences, including survey data